CodeURJC-FW-2025-26/webapp09/README.md

   - `data.json`: This file contains the initial product data loaded when the application starts.
 If the database is empty, the server reads this file and inserts its contents into MongoDB.
 Each product entry includes properties such as name, description, price, size, category, imageFilename, and an array of user reviews.
 The file serves as the initial data for both the main page and the product detail pages.

-  - `app.js` (public): This is the client JavaScript file for the web application.
-It handles user interactions like the infinite scrolling.
+  - `main_page.js`: This file handles the infinite scrolling functionality on the main page of the application.

+  - `form_validation.js`: This file manages client-side and server-side validation for the product creation and editing forms.

+  - `confirm_delete.js`: This file handles the client-side logic for deleting a product using an asynchronous request.

 ## Demonstration video